 Figure 9 shows daily averages of the PAN values in an area containing the southern hemispheric plume (left) and from the same latitude band but from a much less polluted area above the Central and Eastern Pacific (right) at 8, 12, 16 and 20 km altitude.
-Comparison of both plots shows that the PAN values in the area containing the biomass burning plume are enhanced at 8, 12 and 16 km throughout the observation period, which basically justifies the temporal averaging performed above.
-At 8 km the PAN amounts range from 200 to 370 pptv, whereas they are around 200 and 80 pptv at 12 and 16 km.
-The corresponding values above the Pacific are about 130, 90 and 60 pptv, respectively.
-The stratospheric PAN amounts from 20 km exhibit approximately the same values in both areas and are in good agreement with the average value given by Singh et al. (2000b) (cf. Sect.
-3).
+Comparison of both plots shows that the PAN values in the area containing the biomass burning plume are strongly enhanced at 8 and 12 km and moderately elevated at 16 km throughout the observation period, which basically justifies the temporal averaging performed above.
+At 8 km the PAN amounts in the plume range from 200 to 370 pptv, whereas they are around 200 and 80 pptv at 12 and 16 km.
+The corresponding values above the Pacific are much lower, about 130, 90 and 60 pptv, respectively.
+At 8 km altitude these PAN values seem also to be moderately enhanced.
+As mentioned above, the stratospheric PAN amounts from

+20 km are only little significant, but exhibit approximately the same values in both areas.

-5.2 Correlation of southern hemispheric PAN with joint-fitted C2H2 in the southern hemispheric tropics and subtropics.
-In Fig. 10 the PAN and C_2H_2 data from the latitude band 0° to 40° S, i.e. from the biomass burning zone and the adjacent background region, are plotted against each other for the altitude region 10-16 km.
+5.2 Correlation of southern hemispheric PAN with jointfitted C_2H_2

+Contrary to PAN the joint-fitted trace gas acetylene (C_2H_2) exhibits narrow transition lines in MIPAS spectra (e.g. a well separated line at 776.1 cm-1), which can not be misinterpreted by other continuum-like structures.
+Since C2H2 is another, although not unique, product of biomass burning (Singh et al., 1996), it is suited for a cross-check of the PAN amounts retrieved in the southern hemispheric tropics and subtropics.
+In Fig. 10 the PAN and C2H2 data from the latitude band 0° to 40° S, i.e. from the biomass burning zone and the adjacent background region, are plotted against each other for the altitude region 10-16 km.
 The high correlation between both datasets (r=0.79) confirms the measured southern hemispheric PAN distribution.
+The slightly negative C2H2 values are mainly associated with PAN values below 100 pptv from altitudes of 15-16 km, which are anyway only little significant (cf. Sect.
+4).